vanilla-coke/InventoryAllocator/README.md

 Deliverr Challenge: Darren Pankoff - Janurary 15th

-To run the code do the following:
+To run the code after cloning do the following:

 - cd InventoryAllocator/src
 - npm install